typhon-ci/typhon/doc/src/concepts.md

 Projects are defined declaratively.
 This means that almost no configuration is made in Typhon, everything is done externally via a Nix flake.
-Concretely, a project is defined by a flake URL (`github:typhon-ci/typhon` for instance).
+Concretely, a project is defined by a flake URL.
 The referenced flake must expose an output `typhonProject` defining the project settings.

 `typhonProject` contains two attributes: `meta` and `actions`. `meta` is an attribute set which defines metadata about the project: a title, a description